- This post contains affiliate links. Read more here.

 Some dogs just can’t handle having their nails trimmed by their person.
 And some people simply find the whole process too stressful.
 That’s fine!
 Help is available.

 Dog groomers are nail trimming pros, so you can always make an appointment for your pooch.
-If you live in Seattle or Austin, you can even have a Rover groomer with professional experience come right to your house.

-If your dog is truly fearful about having their nails trimmed, and is at risk of injuring themselves in the process, call the vet.
+If your dog is truly fearful about having their nails trimmed and is at risk of injuring themselves in the process, call the vet.
 Your friendly vet techs will take care of the job safely and quickly, and you won’t have to be the bad guy with the clippers.